 Jessica Keesler is a Music In Motion alum, having trained here as a student and a company member.
 Jessica currently choreographs for the Music In Motion Dance Company and teaches Ballet 1, Tap/Tumble, Ballet/Tap/Tumble, Hip-Hop 1 and Modern 1/2.
 She is proficient in all styles of dance including Jazz, ballet, tap, modern and musical theater.
 She is beloved by her students as a kind, technical and compassionate, yet firm educator.
 Jessica currently is a full time employee of the Virginia Beach City Public Schools as a special education teacher.

 Miranda went on to join Charlotte Ballet as a trainee and then Apprentice for 2 years.
-During her time with Charlotte Ballet she had the opportunity perform many new works and choreograph from the affiliated school.
-She was also fortunate to be privately mentored by Patricia McBride.
-Miranda has also danced as a Company member with Nevada Ballet, performing in Las Vegas's primary ballet company.
+During her time with Charlotte Ballet she had the opportunity perform many new works and choreograph on the affiliated school and trainee program.
+She is extremely grateful to have been privately mentored by Patricia McBride.
+Miranda has danced as a Company member with Nevada Ballet, performing in Las Vegas's primary ballet company.
 While at Nevada Ballet she collaborated with Cirque du Soleil performing new works by Cirque choreographers.
-She was also given the opportunity choreograph a new work later performed by company members.
+She was also given the opportunity to choreograph a new work later performed by Nevada Ballet company members.

 Auriel’s love of dance began in 2000 at the prestigious Encore Theatrical Arts Project in Fairfax, Virginia, where she performed at Wolf Trap, the Fairfax County Fair and competed in many dance competitions with New York Dance Alliance.
 Auriel attended Chantilly High School, in Chantilly, Virginia, where she was a member of the Thespian Honor Society.
 Since graduating in 2010, she has taught multiple genres including Ballet, Tap, Jazz, Lyrical, Modern, and Hip Hop with several dance and gymnastic companies in Virginia and Colorado.
 In 2015, she also became a certified yoga teacher.
 What Auriel loves most about teaching dance is seeing students grow and develop their self-confidence, self-esteem and belief in themselves through the art of dance.